 But you don’t have to try on your own.
 Together, we’re Jesus’ church and we’re God’s family.
 We’re the most powerful force on the planet when we come together for his sake.

 Think about what we’re doing together through Celebrate Recovery.
 More than 35,000 churches around the world are using Celebrate Recovery to help people overcome their hurts, habits, and hang-ups.
 So far, more than 5 million individuals have completed a Step Study.

 Our task is huge.
 There are two types of people: those who need recovery and know it, and those who need recovery and don’t know it.
 Everyone needs recovery.

 God is at work in so many places through our partnership together.
-I can’t wait to see what God will do next!
+We can’t wait to see what God will do next!